lyubogeorgiev/Java-Advanced/Generics/README.md

 -

 Same as the previous problem, but we use a Method to swap boxes, and also they are of type Integer.

+Exercise 05 - Generic Count Method String
+-

+Count all elements in a collection of boxes which are greater than a given element to compare.
+In this example we are testing with boxes of String.